Billings Clinic: History & Recognition

 In 2013, The Billings Clinic joined the Mayo Clinic Care Network, a collaboration between Mayo Clinic and other health organizations to allow those organizations to access Mayo's clinical expertise.
 In 2009, the Billings Clinic opened a cancer center, at a cost of $31.9-million.
 The same year, an outpatient surgery center opened.

-Graduate medical education
+In 2021, Billings Clinic was granted their fourth designation as a Magnet Organization.
+Less than 1% of all hospitals worldwide have earned this designation four times in a row.

+In 2023, Billings Clinic was named the Best Hospital in Montana and received its second consecutive 5-star rating from the Center for Medicare and Medicaid (CMS).
+The hospital was also awarded an "A" safety grade from Leapfrog Group.

+Also in 2023, Billings Clinic became the first Level I Trauma Center in Montana & Wyoming and was designated the first ever Comprehensive Trauma Center in Montana.

+In 2025, Billings Clinic opened Montana's first & only Surgical Intensive Care Unit to meet the higher-level acute care needs of surgical & trauma patients, along with a Regional Operations Center to enhance communication with the region's rural hospitals & coordinate patient transfers.

+Billings Clinic is a DNV-certified Comprehensive Stroke Center, reflecting the highest level of treatment for stroke, and is the region's first accredited Chest Pain Center.

+Residency Programs & Education

+Billings Clinic is an academic medical center, offering residency programs for nurses, pharmacists & physicians.

-In 2013, Billings Clinic established an internal medicine residency.
+In 2014, Billings Clinic established Montana's first internal medicine residency.
 The program is accredited by the Accreditation Council for Graduate Medical Education.

 Beginning July 2021, Billings Clinic began educating psychiatry residents from the University of Washington.
 The cooperative program has resident physicians begin their first two years of residency in Seattle with the University of Washington and the latter two years of their residency training with the Billings Clinic.

+Billings Clinic has long offered a Nurse Residency, a year-long program to support and train new graduate RN's.
+Billings Clinic also offers two PGY1 Pharmacy Residency Programs.

+Billings Clinic operates the largest Community Training Center in Montana, offering medical education for both healthcare employees & members of the public in the surrounding region.
+Billings Clinic also operates a Simulation & Experiential Learning Lab, using high-fidelity mannequins and medical equipment to simulate real-world medical scenarios.